Med1020/Banana-speak/README.md

 # Banana-speak
-A website to convert what you say to minion language!
+A website to convert whatever you type to minion language!